-The Associate of Applied Science Respiratory Care Technology Major is accredited by the Commission on Accreditation of Allied Health Education Programs in cooperation with the Committee on Accreditation for Respiratory Care (CoARC 1248 Harwood Rd., Bedford, TX, 76021 800-874-5651).
+The Associate of Applied Science Respiratory Care Technology Major is accredited by the Commission on Accreditation for Respiratory Care (CoARC 1248 Harwood Rd., Bedford, TX, 76021 800-874-5651).
 Jackson State Community College is accredited by the Southern Association of Colleges and Schools.